mozammel47/my_academic_site/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-I am a bioscience researcher addressing the underlying mechanism of infectious diseases and finding ways to their cure.
-My research focuses on finding molecular mechanisms of adaptation and resistance in pathogenic bacteria against their predators like protozoa and bacteriophages.
+I am a bioscience researcher focusing on finding molecular mechanisms of adaptation and resistance in pathogenic bacteria against their predators like protozoa and bacteriophages.
 I use a range of wet and dry lab techniques to uncover the ever-illusive microbial world.

 I am passionate about data analysis, experienced in analysing biological data set using command-line interface, R programming and, a range of other visualisation tools.